formio/help.form.io/_paragraphs/tutorials/walkthroughs/phraseapp/structure.md

 }
 ```

-While these files are not strictly necessary for phraseapp, you can use them with phraseapp if you wish to localize your
+While these files are not strictly necessary, we can use them with PhraseApp to localize the translation exports for inclusion during the compile process.
-phraseapp exports.
-While we will not be doing this in this demo, you're welcome to fetch the localization date
+This can be useful when building an application that may need to work in an offline configuration.
+Feel welcome to localize the data
-from your own files.
+instead of retrieving the files from the API as shown later in this walk-through.